Mens rea Meaning

-Knowledge is the second highest degree of mens rea after intention.
+Knowledge is the second highest degree of mens rea after the intention.
 It attracts slightly lesser culpability where it exists independent of intention.

 Under the law, every reasonable and sane person is presumed to know the nature and consequences of his actions.
 Some degree of knowledge is attributed to every sane person.

 The degree of knowledge which any particular person can be assumed to possess does vary.
-For instance, the same degree of knowledge cannot be attributed to an uneducated as to an educated person.
+For instance, the same degree of knowledge cannot be attributed to an uneducated as an educated person.
 But to some extent knowledge must be attributed to everyone who is sane.